Research in Action: Weijian Yang Advances Optical Methods and Neurotechnologies

 Yang lab focuses on interdisciplinary research in electrical and computer engineering, biomedical engineering and neuroscience

-Electrical and Computer Engineering Assistant Professor Weijian Yang’s goal is to decode how the brain works in various processes, such as learning and memory formation, through the development of advanced optical methods and neurotechnologies to record and modulate brain activity.
+Electrical and Computer Engineering Associate Professor Weijian Yang’s goal is to decode how the brain works in various processes, such as learning and memory formation, through the development of advanced optical methods and neurotechnologies to record and modulate brain activity.
 Additional interdisciplinary research has applications in biomedical imaging and smart health.

 Yang, a 2019 recipient of a prestigious National Science Foundation Faculty Early Career Development (NSF CAREER) Award, and his lab are currently focused on building high throughput two-photon microscopes for functional brain imaging.

 "Two-photon microscopy has been one of the important tools for neuroscience, but it has a low imaging speed," said Yang.
 "We are developing advanced optics and imaging processing algorithms to enhance the imaging speed and the overall performance."

 Funded by a $1.45M National Institutes of Health Brain Initiative grant awarded in 2020, Yang’s lab is developing a two-photon endoscope to observe neurons in freely moving animals like mice.
 The goal is to create a tool that can capture images at high speed over a large field of view to observe the brain activity while the mouse behaves freely.

 "We want to study the brain during the mice's natural and social behavior," Yang said.
 "We'll place a tiny microscope on a mouse's head while the freely-moving mouse is solving puzzles.
 We'll be able to observe their brains in action, study how they learn and investigate how their memory is formed."